BoraComert/Bora-DSA210-Project/README.md

 1. - Since the weather data have been recorded daily, i will compute daily averages for key weather elements to align with the foreign visitor dataset which has been recorded monthly.

-2. - Minimum and maximum temperatures will be averaged to obtain a temperature value to represent the month.
+2. - Minimum and maximum temperatures will be averaged to obtain a temperature value.